Appropriations Subcommittee Approves Fiscal Year 2023 Military Construction, Veterans Affairs, and Related Agencies Funding Bill

 - Protects our national security with investments to respond to the challenges posed by Russian and Chinese aggression

 - Confronts the climate crisis with increased climate change and resiliency funding to help military installations adapt to rising sea levels and worsening natural disasters

 The bill next heads to the full Committee for markup.

-“This bill demonstrates a strong commitment to our servicemembers, their families and our Veterans,” Military Construction, Veterans Affairs and Related Agencies Appropriations Subcommittee Chairwoman Debbie Wasserman Schultz (D-FL-23) said.
-“It addresses military infrastructure and readiness needs of current servicemembers and provides the benefits and medical care that Veterans duly earned in their service to our Nation.
-The bill specifically targets military housing and child care needs, women’s and mental health priorities, and the climate crisis, while responding to threats emanating from Russian and Chinese aggression.
-It’s a blueprint to make our VA and military stronger and more responsive to all those who proudly protect America, now and in the past.”
+“This bill demonstrates an unwavering commitment to our brave servicemembers, their families and to our Veterans,” Military Construction, Veterans Affairs and Related Agencies Appropriations Subcommittee Chairwoman Debbie Wasserman Schultz (D-FL-23) said.
+“It addresses military infrastructure and readiness needs of current servicemembers, and it provides the benefits and medical care that Veterans have rightly earned in their service to our Nation.
+The bill specifically targets military housing construction and child development needs, women and mental health priorities, including infertility treatment coverage, and it also addresses our growing resiliency challenges – all while responding to unfolding global threats, notably Russia’s war of aggression in Europe.
+This blueprint will make our VA and military stronger and meet the pressing needs of all those who both once before and still proudly protect America.”

 A summary of the bill is here.
 The text of the draft bill is here.
 In keeping with the Appropriations Committee’s commitment to transparency, information on Community Project Funding in the bill is here.